FontysVenlo/PRJ4-iOS-Doc/README.md

 The second to last step of the test method is to start the task.

 ```
   // 5.
-Run the tast
+Run the task
   task.resume()
 ```